jluk/ACC-Documentation/README.md

 The console is supported for Chrome, Firefox, Safari, IE, and Edge, but shortcut functionality will be subject to specific browser settings.

+For all limitations visit [limitations of Cloud Console](Concepts/acc-limitations.md).
 ## Feedback
 ### Azure Advisors
 1. [Advisor Yammer @ aka.ms/accadvisorfeedback](https://aka.ms/accadvisorfeedback) <br>